-The sweet potato sheets rolls up with ease around a mix of sautéed onions, sweet potato, spices, beans, corn, enchilada sauce and pepper jack cheese.
-Arrange the enchiladas in a casserole and top with your favorite enchilada sauce, more cheese and bake.
+The sweet potato sheets rolls up with ease around a mix of sautéed onions, sweet potato, spices, beans, corn, and pepper jack cheese.
+Arrange the enchiladas in a casserole and top with Homemade Enchilada Sauce, more cheese and bake.
 Mmmmm… can you smell them?

 Sweet Potato Wrapped Black Bean Enchiladas

 For the Enchiladas:

 - 1 lb (475g) Sweet Potato about one large, thick and as uniform/straight in size as you can find

 - 2 tsp Coconut Oil unrefined, virgin